SMITH Optics is a great company for sure. They offer a lifetime warranty and based on two recent experiences, I can say they honour them very well.

-SMITH also has a few goggles on the APEL list.
-I plan to get the Outside the Wire (OTW) but for now I picked up the lower profile legendary Boogie SOEP!
+SMITH also has a few goggles on the APEL list, including the legendary Outside the Wire (OTW) and the lower profile legendary Boogie SOEP.
 Wow I have heard so many good things about them.
-As the name suggests these are Special Operations Eyewear Package authorized and meet US MIL-DTL-43511D goggle impact level clause 3.5.1
+I got the Boogie first and as the name suggests these are Special Operations Eyewear Package authorized and meet US MIL-DTL-43511D goggle impact level clause 3.5.1

 No fancy box here

 Like the Boogie Regulator, it has SMITH’s slotted ventilation technology and adds 35MM strap with pivoting attachment to make it easy for helmet wear.